ramsey/php-rfcs/resources/imported-rfcs/is_literal.txt

 There is a long list of common [[https://github.com/craigfrancis/php-is-literal-rfc/blob/main/justification.md#common-mistakes|escaping mistakes]].

 Developers should use parameterised queries (e.g. SQL), or a well tested library that knows how to escape values based on their context (e.g. HTML).
-The //is_literal()// function works with this approach, to warn (or ensure) developers do it correctly.
+The //is_literal()// function works with this approach, allowing libraries to warn (or ensure) developers do it correctly.

 ==== Taint Checking ====